StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ```

 Replace the following values:
-* `YOUR_ACCESS_KEY` and `YOUR_SECRET_KEY` are the credentials that will be used to secure the MinIO system.
+* `YOUR_ACCESS_KEY` and `YOUR_SECRET_KEY` are the credentials used to secure the MinIO system.
 These credentials are set on the MinIO system and used by the automatic backup jobs and the restore jobs.
 They're also required if you want to manually access the MinIO system.
   * YOUR_ACCESS_KEY should contain 5 to 20 alphanumerical characters.
   * YOUR_SECRET_KEY should contain 8 to 40 alphanumerical characters.
 * `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are the AWS credentials for the IAM user that has access to the S3 buckets where the backups will be stored.
 See below for the permission policy that needs to be attached to that user.